ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 passive in nature, preferring to bob and weave through flurries of attacks, and defending if they have no other option.

-Airbending abilities focus on movement and speed.
+Airbending abilities focus on mobility and evasiveness, limiting their combat potential.

 .. toctree::
     :name: airtree